 Income taxes are accounted for under the asset and liability method.
 Deferred income tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating loss and tax credit carryforwards.
 Deferred income tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred income tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 We continually assess the need for a tax valuation allowance based on all available information.
-As of December 31, 2008, and as a result of this assessment, we do not believe that our deferred tax assets are more likely than not to be realized.
-In addition, we continuously evaluate our tax contingencies in accordance with Financial Accounting Standards Board (FASB) Interpretation No. (FIN) 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109," or FIN 48.
+As of December 31, 2009, and as a result of this assessment, we do not believe that our deferred tax assets are more likely than not to be realized.